Hervé Moulin

-Hervé Moulin (born 1950 in Paris) is a French mathematician who is the Donald J. Robertson Chair of Economics at the Adam Smith Business School at the University of Glasgow.
+Hervé Moulin (born 1 August 1950) is a French mathematician who is the Donald J. Robertson Chair of Economics at the Adam Smith Business School at the University of Glasgow.
 He is known for his research contributions in mathematical economics, in particular in the fields of mechanism design, social choice, game theory and fair division.
 He has written five books and over 100 peer-reviewed articles.